colin27091/life-game/README.md

 The Game of Life consists of a grid of cells that evolve over time based on a set of rules.
 You can interact with the simulation by clicking on the cells to toggle them between alive and dead states.
 Use spacebar to start, stop the simulation.

+## Demonstration

+A live demo of the project is available at [https://cregourd.github.io/life-game/](https://cregourd.github.io/life-game/).

+## Troubleshooting

+On Firefox, the simulation may run slower than on other browsers.
+This is due to the way Firefox handles the rendering of the grid.
+For the best experience, use Chrome or Safari.

 ## License

 This project is licensed under the MIT License.